 Macri is caught between voters tired of fiscal belt-tightening measures already implemented and investor pressure to unveil a package of further spending cuts austere enough to keep calming the markets.

 "We lost our jobs because of the government`s orthodox, fundamentalist policies," said Jorge Harvez, 63, an office worker with the agriculture ministry who was fired on Thursday.

 One of about 250 protesters blocking traffic in front of the ministry`s main office in Buenos Aires, Harvez blamed the layoffs on the austerity push.

 "We will continue blocking the streets until we force the ministers to negotiate with us," he said.

-A spokesman said the Agriculture Ministry had laid off 548 people, most in a division that assists small-scale farmers, "to make more efficient use of state resources."UNPOPULAR IMF
+A spokesman for the Agriculture Ministry said 548 people in total had been laid of, most in a division that assists small-scale farmers.

 The peso strengthened 6.08 percent on Friday to close at 37 to the dollar after the central bank said it would auction $675 million in foreign reserves.
-On balance the currency lost 25.89 percent against the greenback in August and 49.59 percent so far this year.
+On balance the currency lost 25.89 percent of its value against the greenback in August and 49.59 percent so far this year.

 It lost 20 percent on Wednesday and Thursday alone after Macri said he would ask the IMF to advance disbursements under a $50 billion financing deal.
 The announcement raised alarms among investors that Argentina might be hard pressed to fund its 2019 deficit.